Convert Mark to Carat

 Mark to Carat Conversion

-The conversion of unit Mark to unit Mark is very simple.
+The conversion of unit Mark to unit Carat is very simple.
 Since, as discussed above, One Mark is equal to 1,240 Carat.
 So, to convert Mark to Carat, we must multiply no of Mark to 1,240.
 Example:-

 Mark Carat